rtCamp/wpveda-book/content/wordpress/admin-pages.md

 ?>
 ```

-Built in top-level pages have there own functions.
+Built in top-level pages have there own functions to add sub menus.
 For example -

 To add a menu item under posts you can use [add_posts_page](https://codex.wordpress.org/Function_Reference/add_posts_page)